gmarino2048/EECS-338-Final-Project/README.md

  `int quicksort_setup(int list[], int maxThreads)`

  This method of the "quicksort.c" file is used to ensure that the maximum number of threads are not in use.

+ `int *randomArray (long size)`

+Method used to create an array of size `size` filled with random values between 0 and 2147483647.
+This method is used for testing.

 ##### Summary of Data Types